thbrown/crashland/README.md

 ## Spaceship Resurrection

-JS13k game about a ship that crashes and needs to be rebuilt to save the crew
+JS13k game about a ship that crashes and needs to be rebuilt to save the crew.

 Play the original here: https://dev.js13kgames.com/games/spaceship-resurrection (placed 49th out of 151 entries)